-Capturing the perspectives of 616 frontline workers and community members, the research reveals that staffing shortages, inadequate infrastructure, and financial barriers are leading to violations of people's rights to health and education through publicly provided services.
+Capturing the perspectives of 616 frontline workers and community members, the research reveals public education and healthcare services are plagued by staffing shortages, inadequate infrastructure, and financial barriers leading to violations of people's rights to health and education.
 Women and marginalised groups face the greatest burden, with increased unpaid care work and restricted access to essential services.
 There is an urgent need for reforms to end austerity, recruit more workers, pay them a living wage, upgrade infrastructure, and ensure health and education systems are gender-responsive.

 The findings of this report point toward the detrimental impact of cuts in government spending on essential sectors, influenced by international financial institutions such as the International Monetary Fund (IMF) on the health and education sectors.
-ActionAid calls for transformative change in how economic policy is governed internationally, and where decisions are made, to ensure feminist and just alternatives, prioritise human rights, tax justice, climate justice, and value care over GDP growth.
+ActionAid calls for transformative change in how economic policy is governed internationally, and ensuring decisions are made inclusively and democratically, to ensure feminist and just alternatives, prioritise human rights, tax justice, climate justice, and value care over GDP growth.